The process involves two stages:

 - In Netsparker Cloud:

-- From the dashboard menu, select Policies, then Ignored Parameters.
+- From the Policies menu, select New Scan Policy, then Ignored Parameters.

 - The configured POST and GET Ignored Parameters list is displayed.